Backcountry Flying Experience

 Currently Terry flys as an instructor during late fall through early spring in the CA Sierra Foothills, and during the late spring through early fall she instructs on the Flathead River, near Bigfork, Montana, flying a super cub on straight floats for Back Country Flying Experience.
 She has over 7000 hours and enjoys teaching others the wonderful world of floatplane flying.

 Lauren was born in Montana and started flying in high school in a Cessna 185 in 2008.
 He attended LeTourneau University on an academic scholarship and graduated with a triple aviation major and high honors.
 He earned his Airline Transport Pilot's License, A&P Mechanic's License, and all his instructor licenses (CFI, CFII, and MEI) during his time in college or shortly afterwards.
+He also holding a Single & Multi-Engine Seaplane licenses and an Inspection Authorization for his A&P Mechanic's license.

 Upon graduating Letourneau University, Lauren flight instructed at University of North Dakota.
 Afterwards, he flew aerial survey for Google Maps both domestically and internationally, ran operations for regions of the United States or countries, trained dozens of new survey pilots, and performed flight testing.